Trauma

 Please note that symptoms in children and adolescents can present differently than adults.
 Children can become extremely fearful and cling to a parent or caregiver, bedwetting and sleep problems including nightmares can occur.
 Children will often act out aspects of the trauma they have experienced and can become angry, irritable and even aggressive.
 Harsh discipline of behaviors can negatively impact an already suffering child.
 Please seek help for you and your child if you are noticing these symptoms.

-At Heart of Grace, I offer several types of evidenced based trauma therapies such as EMDR (Eye Movement Desensitization Reprocessing), TF-CBT (Trauma Focused CBT), CPT (Cognitive Processing Therapy) and LI (Lifespan Integration).
+At Heart of Grace, I offer several types of trauma therapies such as EMDR (Eye Movement Desensitization Reprocessing), Lifespan Integration, TF-CBT (Trauma Focused CBT) and CPT (Cognitive Processing Therapy).

 Each modality can assist individuals through both single incident trauma events and complex PTSD.
-Types of traumatic events that can cause complex PTSD include birth trauma, childhood abuse, neglect and abandonment, ongoing domestic violence or abuse, repeatedly witnessing violence or abuse, being forced or trafficked in the sex trade, tortured, kidnapped or being a prisoner of war.
+Types of traumatic events that can lead to complex PTSD include birth trauma, childhood abuse, neglect and abandonment, ongoing domestic violence or abuse, repeatedly witnessing violence or abuse, being forced or trafficked in the sex trade, tortured, kidnapped or being a prisoner of war, police, military or rescue professional.

-Religious abuse and trauma also lends itself towards being complex.
+Religious abuse and trauma also lend itself towards being complex.
 Please see more about religious trauma.

 Despite what has happened, there truly are better days ahead.
 The effects of trauma that have been so debilitating can in fact be reversed.
 Healing can happen for those that are open to the process.